What Does "Must Be Fusion Summoned" Mean?

 I hope this article has provided a comprehensive overview of what "Must Be Fusion Summoned" means in the context of Yu-Gi-Oh!.

-- How do you get Loki’s dye in Terraria?
+- How do you buy from other players in ESO?